NovaMachina-Mods/ExNihiloSequentia/docs/barrel.md

 ======
 The barrel has a wide range of uses.
 You can use it to compost organics into dirt, transform one fluid into another, transform a fluid into a block with an item, and spawn mobs.
 When in the rain, the barrel will collect water.
 Right click the barrel to get a block out of the barrel.
 Right click the barrel with a bucket to add or remove a fluid.

+Wood barrels cannot accept hot fluids.
+Stone barrels can accept hot fluids.
+Water has a temperature of 300.
+Anything over 433 will not go into a wood barrel.

 !!!
 Warning
     Once a compost item is in the barrel, it cannot be removed.
 A barrel will void any fluid in it when it is broken.